 The Parking Store

-Purchase parking using the WPA paystations which accept cash, Mastercard, Visa and American Express.
+Purchase parking using the prepaid parking booklets at WPA location at 495 Portage Ave, 510 Main St, 170 Goulet St which accept cash, Visa, Mastercard and American Express.
 You may also purchase parking using the PayByPhone App which accepts Mastercard, Visa, American Express, Prepaid Visa and Prepaid Mastercard.

 At this time we are unable to process payments using Visa Debit cards.